Visi0ncore/OmniLens/dashboard/WORKFLOW_PERSISTENCE_CHANGES.md

 - Falls back to GitHub API if no saved workflows exist
 - Automatically saves workflows to database when fetched from GitHub

-### 4. Removed Categorization Logic
+### 4. Simplified Workflow Logic

 **File: `lib/utils.ts`**
-- Removed all categorization-related functions:
+- Removed all complex workflow categorization functions:
   - `getRepoConfig()`
   - `getAllConfiguredWorkflows()`
   - `filterWorkflowsByCategories()`